 - Estate planning.
 This new windfall could change the way you think about your savings, retirement, and ultimately your estate and legacy.
 You might need to consider changing who is responsible for handling your estate in your will and who the beneficiaries may be.
 Build a trusted team to make sure that account structure and plans are married properly with the estate plan.

 If you are retired or about to retire within six months or less, you are likely trying to determine how much cash you need to live comfortably or how to invest to create a supplemental income stream during retirement.

 - Estate planning.
 Decisions such as what types of account to hold assets in, as well as proper beneficiary designation, are crucial to carrying an estate plan out from a will through passing assets on to heirs.

 - Insurance.
 Do you really understand why you have those insurance policies from 30 years ago?
 There are many questions that should be reviewed and answered.

 - Long-term care planning.
-Should be considered and understood in the context of your overall plan and situation before you can make a decision to whether it is right for you and your family.
+Should be considered and understood in the context of your overall plan and situation before you can make a decision as to whether it is right for you and your family.